We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The Drive’s editors have detailed countless vehicles and learned how to clay bar from the pros.
 Here are a few tips we picked up in the process:

-- Water is no substitute for detailing spray.
-Clay barring needs a certain level of lubrication, and without it, you risk damaging the vehicle’s paint.
+- Detailing spray can be used instead of spray lube, but never water.
+Clay barring needs a certain level of lubrication, and without it, you risk damaging the vehicle’s paint and some clay is water soluble.

 How Often Do You Need To Clay Bar A Car?